jucazyn/jucazyn.github.io/_pages/home.md

 **Foundations of Physics.** In this interdisciplinary field, I combine Mathematical Physics, History of Physics, and Philosophy of Physics, to conduct mathematical and philosophical inquiry into physical theories.

-**Artificial Intelligence** Here my goal is to use my background to translate academic stuff into practical and accessible things.
-My interests involve investigating the mathematical foundations of Machine Learning and its applications, as well as developing research in the Philosophy of Artificial Intelligence to contribute with a world increasingly shaped by Artificial Intelligence.
+**Artificial Intelligence** My most recent area of research.
+Here my primary goal is to use my background to translate academic stuff into practical and accessible things.
+I'm deeply interested in mathematical aspects of Machine Learning and its applications, as well as developing research in the Philosophy of Artificial Intelligence to help make sense of a world increasingly shaped by it.